BrandonECPI/SDC_255-Final-Project/README.md

 The Math Practice Program is a console-based application designed to help users practice fundamental math operations, including addition, subtraction, multiplication, and division.
 The program uses a menu-driven interface and tracks user performance across sessions.

-This project was developed as part of a SCRUM-based C++ coding assignment, where functionality was incrementally delivered across three sprints following Agile principles.
+This project was developed as part of a SCRUM-based C coding assignment, where functionality was incrementally delivered across three sprints following Agile principles.

 ** Project Objectives **